Frequently Asked Questions about Homer, Alaska and Three Moose Kayak Adventures

 What about gratuities?

-While never expected, tips are always appreciated, and a nice way to say thank you at the end of the trip.
+Tips to the guides are customary and a nice way to say thank you at the end of the trip.
 Guests have often asked “how much?”
 A guideline of 10% to 15% is the norm.
 Please give tips directly to your guide.